great-northern-diver/loon/website/md/learn_display_graph.md

 the additional arguments `...` in `l_navgraph` will get passed on to a configure call for the scatterplot.

-* Note that the return value `ng` is a named list with all handles.
+* Note that the return value `ng` is a named list with all object handles.

 ![](images/display_graph_navgraph.png "l_navgraph")